pymupdf/PyMuPDF/docs/page.rst

       :type: :ref:`Rect`

       .. note:: For most PDF documents and for all other types, *page.rect == page.CropBox == page.MediaBox* is true.
 However, for some PDFs the visible page is a true subset of */MediaBox*.
-In this case the above attributes help to correctly locate page elements.
+Also, if the page is rotated, its ``Page.rect`` may not equal ``Page.CropBox``.
+In these cases the above attributes help to correctly locate page elements.

    .. attribute:: firstLink